-This week’s installment features the dramatic A686 from Penrith to Haydon Bridge and it’s one of those roads that is begging for you to ride it.
+This week’s weekend ride features the dramatic A686 from Penrith to Haydon Bridge and it’s one of those roads that is perfect for motorcyclists.
 The road crosses the North Pennines Area of Outstanding Natural Beauty and as the name suggests, it takes in some amazing scenery.

 Incorporating the Hartside Pass, this 35-mile stretch will leave you smiling from ear to ear by the end of it with plenty of tight corners and hairpin bends.
-It also involves roughly 1,904ft of climbing and once you get to the top you’ll be able to take in the stunning panoramic views while having a brew at the café.
+It also involves roughly 1,904ft of climbing and once you get to the top you’ll be able to take in the stunning panoramic views.

 Along the rest of the road you’ll be tested with some really steep downward gradients and the odd cobbled street as you pass through villages.
 Of course there will also be spectacular view after spectacular view too.
 The bonus is that there shouldn’t be too much traffic as it is much quicker to use the nearby motorway and much larger A69.